menu

 One of the nice things about Jamesport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In Jamesport, a lot of people use the subway to get to work every day though Jamesport is a relatively small town.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Jamesport has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

-The population of Jamesport is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.49% of adults in Jamesport have a bachelor's degree or even advanced degree.
+The citizens of Jamesport are very well educated compared to the average community in the nation: 37.49% of adults in Jamesport have a bachelor's degree or even advanced degree.

 The per capita income in Jamesport in 2022 was $82,694, which is wealthy relative to New York and the nation.
 This equates to an annual income of $330,776 for a family of four.
 However, Jamesport contains both very wealthy and poor people as well.